Sci-Extract/sisyphus/HowTo.md

 ## Indexing
 ```
 # before this remember to start chromadb docker container
-python test_aindex.py -d <directory which contains parsed html> -c <name of the database>
+python indexing.py -d <directory which contains parsed html> -c <name of the database>
+# or you can choose to index without embedding, checkout plain_indexing.py
 ```

 ## Extracting
 ```
-# adujusting code to adapt your working scenario in test_oop_implementation.p
+# adujusting code to adapt your working scenario in test_oop_implementation.py
 ```

 # Release